ef15c/oberon_stm32f4/README.md

 add example MSPEXP430G2 "Out of the box".

 ## Oberon System:
 Add support of 64 bit integers in the candidate compiler OM4P2.
-LONGINT type is devoted to 64 bit signed integers and no longer a synonym of INTEGER type.
+LONGINT type is devoted to 64 bit signed integers and is no longer a synonym of INTEGER type.
 Add a file comparison command System.CompareFiles.
 System.Free command has been improved.
 Add a Hash map module UTHash based on uthash for Troy D. Hanson.